auth0/docs/articles/connections/references/options-mgmt-api.md

 ---
 # Connection Options in the Management API

-When [creating a connection in the Management API](/api/management/v2#!/Connections/post_connections), you may include a variety of options in the `options` attribute, such as a password strength for the connection or provider-specific parameters to pass to an Identity Provider.
+When creating or updating a connection in the Management API, you may include a variety of custom options in the `options` attribute, such as a password strength for the connection or provider-specific parameters to pass to an Identity Provider.

-## The `options` attribute

 The following elements are available for the `options` attribute.
-These are all optional when calling the [Create a Connection endpoint](/api/management/v2#!/Connections/post_connections) or [Update a Connection endpoint](/api/management/v2#!/Connections/patch_connections_by_id).
+These are optional when calling the [Create a Connection endpoint](/api/management/v2#!/Connections/post_connections) or [Update a Connection endpoint](/api/management/v2#!/Connections/patch_connections_by_id).

 | Element | Type | Description |
 |-|-|-|